Slad3/SocialMediaDataAnalyzer/README.md

  Instagram: https://www.instagram.com/download/request/

+## To run for yourself
+Installing required packages

+    pip install -r requirements.txt

+From here you can either run `App.py` to run the server in debugging mode, or run `__init__.py` to run in production.
+Both run on port :8091

 ## Overall Process
  When the user uploads the zip file provided by given social media platform, the server unzips the file into a temporary directory on the server.